imstellar/Habitally/README.md

 These points need to be constantly referenced when making the app to ensure the deviation from the original designs and such do not impair how the user of the app may be able to access its services.
 To do so I would like to use frameworks such as "Scaffolds" that create natural spacing from the top or bottom of the device screen, "Material Theme" which is a framework that allows the device to decide the right colours and text styles based on the user's selected theme and screen size of their device.
 The important part about these points is that all of it is incorporated into Android Studio by default and is ready to be used when needed without the requirement of upkeeping these features.

+To get some feedback and review my app's designs, I have created a google form, this was made after the app is complete as the mockup and working application's designs differ significantly, this means I can grasp whether the mock-up looks better or the end resulting app making it way more efficient at getting the relevant information out of each user, you can view the responses to the form and its questions via [this link](https://docs.google.com/forms/d/1pacGuQfQYiJbzNevVQLiLMqdfrAh-WZVaLkFZf3NMqc/edit#responses)

-Along with that, my app design visually at this point, aims to cover each part of the specifications as requested by the client.
-To better explain, I have created each section for the app including the water tracker, workout tracker and workout timer sections each focused on filling one of the required points in the brief.
+The app design I have created is focused on meeting the client's explicit requirements as they have stated.
+To better explain, I have created each section for the app including the water tracker, workout tracker, workout timer and target setting sections each focused on filling one of the required points in the brief, this was done to ensure each part of my app fits the client's specifications by creating sections that fit each point perfectly.

 ## Developing process